FAIRmat-NFDI/hackathon-fair-spectroscopy-data-2024/docs/nomad_simulations.md

     [SelfConsistency:SelfConsistency(name, threshold_change, threshold_change_unit)]
     ```

     In order to go from `scf` to the `dft.jacobs_ladder` information, we need to go one level up with respect to `scf`.
-In order to do this, we can use the method `m_parent`:
+In order to do this, we can use the property `m_parent`:
     ```python
     scf.m_parent.jacobs_ladder
     ```